MrSkinny/ttt-app-state/README.md

 This is an exercise for learning how to manage application state with the classic Tic Tac Toe game.
-Complete the instructions below, then check your solution against the example solution in the `solution` branch on this repo.
+Complete the instructions below, then check your solution against the example solution in the `gh-pages` branch on this repo.
+[Click Here](https://mrskinny.github.io/ttt-app-state) to see the working app and target functionality.

 ## Objectives: